-Dealing With Third-Party Service Nightmares as a Web Designer
+How to Deal With Third-Party Service Nightmares as a Web Designer

 Luckily, the solution is often very simple.
-Own up to the mistake, make sure it’s fixed and move on.
+Own up to the mistake, make sure it’s fixed, and move on.
 If it was a particularly bad mistake, perhaps offering a bit of a discount could smooth things over.

 The Middleman